Skip to article frontmatterSkip to article content

 Spectral sequences and light curves

-A Type Ia supernovae remains visible for around 40 days in the visible sky.
-To recognise its type, you need to observe it in several colours and, if possible, acquire its spectrum.
-A sequence of spectra acquired from a type Ia supernova is shown Figure 7.
+A Type Ia supernova remains visible for about 40 days in the visible sky.
+To recognize its type, it must be observed in several colors and if possible acquire its spectrum.
+A sequence of spectra acquired on a Type Ia supernova is presented in Figure 7.

-Spectro-temporal series of SN2011fe measured by the SNfactory survey.
-The names of the main components of the spectrum are shown at the top of the figure.
+Spectro-temporal series of SN2011fe measured by the SNfactory survey .
+The names of the main components of the spectrum are indicated in the upper part of the figure.

-Figure 7:Spectro-temporal series of SN2011fe measured by the SNfactory Pereira et al., 2013 survey.
-The names of the main components of the spectrum are shown at the top of the figure.
+Figure 7:Spectro-temporal series of SN2011fe measured by the SNfactory survey Pereira et al., 2013.
+The names of the main components of the spectrum are indicated in the upper part of the figure.

-Light curves synthesised SN~2011fe using the UBVRI_\mathrm{SNf} filter set.
+Light curves synthesized SN2011fe using the UBVRI_\mathrm{SNf} filter set .
 Filled and open symbols correspond to photometric and non-photometric nights respectively.
-The results of a simultaneous SALT2 fit of UBVR_\mathrm{SNf} in the range of in the phase interval -\,16 < t < +\,25~d are represented by solid lines, with the corresponding residuals (SALT2 - SNf) on the lower panel.
+The results of a simultaneous SALT2 fit of UBVR_\mathrm{SNf} in the range in the phase interval -\,16 < t < +\,25 days are represented by solid lines, with the corresponding residuals (SALT2 - SNf) on the lower panel.
 The shaded areas represent the error of the SALT2 model.
-The break in the time axis corresponds to the difference of \sim 50 days in the follow-up during which SN~2011fe was not visible at night from Hawaii.
+The break in the time axis corresponds to the gap of \sim 50 days in the follow-up during which SN2011fe was not visible during the night from Hawaii.
 Note the change in scale of the extended time axis covering the late observations.

-Figure 8:Light curves synthesised SN~2011fe using the UBVRISNf_\mathrm{SNf} Pereira et al., 2013 filter set.
+Figure 8:Light curves synthesized SN2011fe using the UBVRISNf_\mathrm{SNf} filter set Pereira et al., 2013.
 Filled and open symbols correspond to photometric and non-photometric nights respectively.
-The results of a simultaneous SALT2 fit of UBVRSNf_\mathrm{SNf} in the range of in the phase interval 16<t<+25-\,16 < t < +\,25~d are represented by solid lines, with the corresponding residuals (SALT2 - SNf) on the lower panel.
+The results of a simultaneous SALT2 fit of UBVRSNf_\mathrm{SNf} in the range in the phase interval 16<t<+25-\,16 < t < +\,25 days are represented by solid lines, with the corresponding residuals (SALT2 - SNf) on the lower panel.
 The shaded areas represent the error of the SALT2 model.
-The break in the time axis corresponds to the difference of 50\sim 50 days in the follow-up during which SN~2011fe was not visible at night from Hawaii.
+The break in the time axis corresponds to the gap of 50\sim 50 days in the follow-up during which SN2011fe was not visible during the night from Hawaii.
 Note the change in scale of the extended time axis covering the late observations.

-In practice, we do not have spectral sequences as precise as the one shown for each supernova detected, as this costs too much observing time on the world’s largest telescopes equipped with spectrographs.
+In practice, we do not have spectral sequences as precise as the one presented in Figure 7 for each detected supernova, because this costs too much observation time on the world’s largest telescopes equipped with spectrographs.
 Only the SNFactory survey has dedicated a spectrograph to the systematic spectral study of supernovae.
-As a general rule, if possible, a spectrum of the supernova is acquired only at its maximum luminosity (because this is easier) in order to check that it is indeed a type Ia (identification spectrum), with a spectrograph that does not need to have high resolution to identify the main lines of the thermonuclear explosion.
+As a general rule, if possible, only one spectrum of the supernova is acquired around its maximum luminosity (because it is easier) in order to verify that it is indeed a Type Ia (identification spectrum), with a spectrograph that does not need to have high resolution to identify the main lines of the thermonuclear explosion.
 Later, a spectrum of the host galaxy is taken to measure its redshift precisely if it is not already known, with a higher resolution spectrograph (redshift spectrum).

-The main information available on a type Ia supernovae is therefore its light curve, i.e. the temporal sequence of luminous fluxes, measured by a telescope with different band-pass filters fitted to the telescope’s camera Figure 8.
+The main information available on a Type Ia supernova is therefore its light curve, i.e., the temporal sequence of luminous fluxes, measured by a telescope with different band-pass filters equipping the telescope’s camera Figure 8.

 It is therefore necessary to define an instant at which to compare the brightness of standard candles and a reference filter.
-For practical reasons, the magnitudes at maximum emission are used as a reference.
-For historical reasons, the Johnson B band is used as the reference filter.
-The magnitude of the maximum luminosity of a Type Ia supernovae observed in B-band is therefore used as the standard candle, or at least one that can be standardised.
+For practical reasons, we use the magnitudes at maximum emission as a reference.
+For historical reasons, we use the Johnson B band as a reference filter.
+The magnitude of the maximum luminosity of a Type Ia supernova observed in the B band is therefore used as a standard candle, or at least as standardizable.

 Rest frame magnitude

-The luminous fluxes Φ expressed in (γ/s/m2) or (W/m2) are said to be bolometric [1] because they are integrated over the whole spectrum.
+The luminous fluxes Φ\Phi expressed in (γ\gamma/s/m2^2) or (W/m2^2) are called bolometric[1] because they are integrated over the entire spectrum.
 Unfortunately, the ability to measure this quantity depends on the sensor used.
-In the visible and infrared, sensors are based on the photoelectric effect, so they are transparent above a certain wavelength, so the fluxes measured cannot be bolometric.
+In the visible and infrared, sensors are based on the photoelectric effect so they are transparent above a certain wavelength.
+In the visible and infrared, measured fluxes cannot be bolometric.

-In addition, a great deal of information can be derived from measuring the colour of an object, such as the type of supernova: to do this, you need to observe it through different filters and compare the fluxes.
+Moreover, much information can be derived from measuring the color of an object, such as the type of supernova: for this it must be observed through different band-pass filters and to compare the fluxes.

-We introduce the spectral energy density of a star Sλ(λ)S_\lambda(\lambda) expressed [2] in W/m2/nm.
-The luminous fluxes are observed by telescopes equipped with filters having different bandwidths.
-Let’s denote Tb(λ)T_b(\lambda) the transmission of the instrument in the bb band.
+We introduce the spectral energy density of a star Sλ(λ)S_\lambda(\lambda) expressed[2] in W/m2^2/nm.
+Let us note Tf(λ)T_f(\lambda) the transmission of the instrument equipped with a filter ff.
 The measured flux is then:

-Let B(λ)B(\lambda) be the transmission of the B band (in the Johnson UBV photometric system).
-Then we pose:
+We note B(λ)B(\lambda) the transmission of filter B in the Johnson UBV photometric system (see box).
+Then we define:

 However, not all telescopes are equipped with a B filter.
-Furthermore, and this is the main reason, the emission maximum shifts in wavelength with the redshift, so the B filter would have to be redshifted to capture the same part of the spectrum (Figure 10).
-Since we only want to compare the effect of distance in order to map DL(z)D_L(z), these wavelength shift effects must be removed in order to standardise and compare the observed flux at maximum emission.
-Historically, for type Ia supernovae, cosmologists have established apparent magnitudes in B band in the rest frame.
-The magnitude mBm_B^* is therefore the apparent magnitude in the B-band reference frame at rest, as if there were no expansion but only a distance effect.
+Moreover, and this is the main reason, the emission maximum shifts in wavelength with the redshift so it would be necessary to redshift the B filter to capture the same portion of spectrum (Figure 10).
+Since we want to compare only the effect of distance to map DL(z)D_L(z), these wavelength shift effects must nevertheless be removed to standardize and compare the observed flux at maximum emission.
+Historically, for Type Ia supernovae, cosmologists establish apparent magnitudes in B band in the supernova’s rest frame.
+The magnitude mBm_B^* is therefore the apparent magnitude in the rest frame in B band, as if there were no expansion but only a distance effect.

-The standard candle is the maximum emission of type Ia supernovae in the BB band as if it were observed in the reference frame at rest.
+The standard candle is the maximum emission of Type Ia supernovae in the BB band as if observed in their rest frame.

-Apparent magnitude in B band for supernovae at different redshifts: they correspond to the integral of the spectral density of the supernova at its maximum in the redshifted B band.
+Apparent magnitudes in band B for supernovae at different redshifts: they correspond to the integral of the supernova’s spectral density at its maximum in the redshifted B band.

-Figure 10:Apparent magnitude in BB band for supernovae at different redshifts: they correspond to the integral of the spectral density of the supernova at its maximum in the redshifted BB band.
+Figure 10:Apparent magnitudes in band BB for supernovae at different redshifts: they correspond to the integral of the supernova’s spectral density at its maximum in the redshifted BB band.

-As it is not possible to make an observation in the supernova’s rest frame of reference, this magnitude mBm_B^* must be obtained by calculation from observations in any b-bands and a spectrophotometric model of the supernova.
+Since it is not possible to make an observation in the supernova’s rest frame, this magnitude mBm_B^* must be calculated from observations in arbitrary filters ff and a spectrophotometric model of the supernova.

 Spectrophotometric model

-The spectrophotometric model is the spectral density as a function of time Sλ(λ,t)S_\lambda(\lambda, t), determined from the data (the collection of light curves and spectra available).
-Let’s assume that we are able to obtain it, after training on the data, as with the SALT2 Guy et al., 2007 model.
-How can we transform the observed apparent magnitudes into B-band magnitudes in the rest frame?
+The spectrophotometric model will be the data of the spectral density as a function of time Sλ(λ,t)S_\lambda(\lambda, t), determined on the data (the collection of light curves and spectra available).
+Suppose we are able to obtain it, after training on the data, as with the SALT2 model Guy et al., 2007.
+How can we transform the observed apparent magnitudes mfm_f into B band magnitudes in the rest frame mBm_B^*?

-First of all, we need to study the effect of redshift on spectral densities.
-The flux Φ0\Phi_{0} and the intrinsic luminosity LL (in W) of a star at redshift zz can be written as :
+First, we must study the effect of redshift on spectral densities.
+The flux Φ0\Phi_{0} and the intrinsic luminosity LL (in W) of a star located at redshift zz are related by:

 Φ0=L4πDL2(z)\Phi_{0} = \frac{L}{4\pi D_L^2(z)}

-where DL(z)D_L(z) is the luminosity distance.
-All photons received in a narrow logarithmic frequency range centred on the observed wavelength λ0\lambda_0 were emitted in an equally narrow centred wavelength range centred on λE=λ0/(1+z)\lambda_E = \lambda_0 / (1+z).
-Equation (12) thus relates the spectral flux densities to the spectral luminosities in the presence of a zz Condon & Matthews, 2018 redshift:
+with DL(z)D_L(z) the luminosity distance.
+All photons received in a narrow logarithmic frequency range centered on the observed wavelength λ0\lambda_0 have been emitted in an equally narrow wavelength range also centered on λE=λ0/(1+z)\lambda_E = \lambda_0 / (1+z).
+Equation (12) thus relates the spectral flux densities to the spectral luminosities in the presence of a redshift zz Condon & Matthews, 2018:

 dλ0Sλ(λ0)=dλELλ(λE)4πDL2(z)=dλ01+zLλ(λ0/(1+z))4πDL2(z)Sλ(λ0)=Lλ(λ0/(1+z))4π(1+z)DL2(z)\begin{align} \dd \lambda_0 S_\lambda(\lambda_0) & = \frac{\dd \lambda_E L_\lambda(\lambda_E)}{4 \pi D_L^2 (z)} = \frac{\dd \lambda_0}{1+z}\frac{ L_\lambda(\lambda_0/(1+z))}{4 \pi D_L^2 (z)} \notag \\ & \Rightarrow S_\lambda(\lambda_0) =\frac{L_\lambda(\lambda_0/(1+z))}{4 \pi (1+z) D_L^2 (z)} \end{align}

-This relationship gives the link between the spectral flux density observed at λ0\lambda_0 and the spectral luminosity density emitted at λE\lambda_E.
+This relation gives the link between the spectral flux density observed at λ0\lambda_0 and the spectral luminosity density emitted at λE\lambda_E.

-Now let’s look at how we can transform the observed magnitudes into mBm_B^* magnitudes, using the definition of apparent magnitude in b-band:
+Now, let us search how to transform the observed magnitudes mfm_f into magnitudes mBm_B^*, from the definition of apparent magnitude in band ff:

-Let KbBK_{bB} be the KK-correction in bb bands and BB Hogg et al., 2002 :
+Let us define KfBK_{fB} the KK-correction in bands ff and BB Hogg et al., 2002:

-So the apparent magnitude can be broken down into three terms:
+Then the apparent magnitude can be decomposed into three terms:

-and the magnitude mBm_B^* is calculated from the observations mbm_b and the calculated KK-correction:
+and the magnitude mBm_B^* is calculated from the observations mfm_f and the calculated KK-correction:

-The KK-correction represents the correction in magnitude that would be required if we were to observe the star in its rest frame and with a different filter.
-After applying the KK-correction, the Hubble diagram is simply modelled by :
+The KK-correction represents the magnitude correction that must be applied if we observed the star in its rest frame and with another filter.
+After applying the KK-correction, the Hubble diagram is simply modeled by:

 an equation very similar to (3).
-The left-hand side represents the magnitudes acquired by the telescope and transformed into the BB band at rest and at maximum.
-The right-hand side represents the cosmological explanatory model.
+The left member represents the magnitudes acquired by the telescope and transformed into B band at rest and at maximum.
+The right member represents the explanatory cosmological model.
 For SNe Ia, MB=19.08±0.03M_B = -19.08 \pm 0.03 Betoule et al., 2014.
-We can therefore see that the distance dependence is entirely contained in the distance modulus μ(z)\mu(z), but note that there is an additional redshift dependence in the KK-correction that must be modelled correctly to avoid introducing bias into the Hubble diagram.
+We can see that the distance dependence is entirely contained in the distance modulus μ(z)\mu(z), but notice that there is an additional redshift dependence in the KK-correction.
+It is therefore necessary to know how to correctly model KfB(z)K_{fB}(z) so as not to introduce redshift bias in the Hubble diagram.

-Unfortunately, the KK-correction depends on a number of ingredients that we need to know in order to calculate it:
+Unfortunately, the KK-correction depends on a certain number of ingredients that must therefore be known beforehand to calculate it:

-To obtain a measurement of the dark energy state parameter wDEw_{DE} to the percent, each of these ingredients must therefore be established to better than the percent.
-Today, the dominant uncertainties in the measurement of wDEw_{DE} by type Ia supernovae are the systematic uncertainties in photometric calibration, i.e. knowledge of the bandwidth of the instrument filters and knowledge of the reference fluxes Betoule et al., 2013Scolnic et al., 2018 .
+To obtain a measurement of the dark energy equation of state parameter wDEw_{DE} at the percent level, each of these ingredients must therefore be established to better than the percent.
+Today, the dominant uncertainties on the measurement of wDEw_{DE} by Type Ia supernovae are the systematic uncertainties of photometric calibration, i.e., knowledge of the bandwidth of instrument filters as well as knowledge of reference fluxes Betoule et al., 2013Scolnic et al., 2018.

-After KK-correction, we can compare the mBm_B^* magnitudes with a cosmological model.
-Using the JLA data from the SuperNova Legacy Survey, we obtain the Hubble diagram Figure 11.
+After KK-correction, we can compare the magnitudes mBm_B^* to a cosmological model.
+With the JLA data from the SuperNova Legacy Survey, we obtain the Hubble diagram Figure 11.

 <Figure size 640x480 with 1 Axes>

-Around the diagram, we observe that the residuals on the Hubble diagram have a dispersion of 0.40.4\,mag, greater than the measurement errors.
-If we plot these residuals as a function of the colour c=BVc=B-V or the normalised duration x1x_1 of the supernova, we see that they are correlated (Table 1).
+Around the diagram, we observe that the residuals to the Hubble diagram have a dispersion of 0.40.4\,mag, greater than the measurement errors.
+If we plot these residuals as a function of the color c=BVc=B-V or the normalized duration x1x_1 of the supernova, we see that they are correlated (Table 1).

-Table 1:Residuals in the Hubble diagram coloured as a function of the normalised duration x1x_1 (left) or the colour c=BVc=B-V (right).
+Table 1:Residuals to the Hubble diagram colored as a function of the normalized duration x1x_1 (left) or the color c=BVc=B-V (right).

-So there is a variability in supernovae that has not been taken into account in our spectrophotometric model until now.
+There is therefore a variability of supernovae that has not been taken into account in our spectrophotometric model so far.

-We observe that the longer the light curve lasts, the brighter it is at its maximum (the brighter-slower rule).
-In addition, the bluer the SNIa, the brighter they are too (brighter-bluer rule).
-There is also an environmental effect that links the brightness of the supernova to the mass of the host galaxy.
+We observe that the longer the light curve lasts in time, the brighter it is at its maximum (brighter-slower rule).
+Moreover, the bluer the SNIa are, the brighter they are as well (brighter-bluer rule).
+There is also an environmental effect that links the brightness of the supernova and the mass of the host galaxy.

-SNe Ia light curves from the SNLS JLA dataset coloured as a function of x_1 or c .
+Light curves of SNe Ia from the JLA dataset of the SNLS survey colored as a function of x_1 or c .

-Light flux is related to nickel production and decay 56Ni.
-The two relationships presented above can thus be explained qualitatively: the more 56Ni the SNIa produces, the brighter it will be and the more blue-emitting FeII and CoII ions it will contain, but also the more opaque it will be (so the emission of photons by diffusion will be delayed, so the SNIa will shine longer) Kasen & Woosley, 2007.
+The light flux is linked to the production and decay of nickel 56^{56}Ni.
+The two relations presented above can thus be explained qualitatively: the more 56^{56}Ni the SNIa produces, the brighter it will be and the more it will contain FeII and CoII ions emitting in the blue, but also the more it will be opaque (so the emission of photons by scattering will be delayed, so the SNIa will shine longer) Kasen & Woosley, 2007.

-SNe Ia are therefore not so standard, because their light curves depend on the amount of 56Ni available at the origin.
-Nevertheless, without correcting for this intrinsic dispersion, the teams of the Supernova Cosmology Project (SCP) led by Saul Perlmutter and the High-z Supernova Search Team led by Brian Schmidt have been able to demonstrate the existence of an accelerated expansion Riess et al., 1998Perlmutter et al., 1999.
-This dispersion is a problem for improving measurements of the expansion of the Universe at the percentage level.
-Nevertheless, it can be described empirically by two linear relations for x1x_1 and cc with coefficients α and β respectively.
-For the mass of the host, we adjust a parameter δMhost\delta M_{host} increasing the magnitude for supernovae located in galaxies of mass greater than 1010M10^{10}\,M_\odot.
+SNe Ia are therefore not so standard, because their light curves depend on the amount of 56^{56}Ni available at the origin.
+Nevertheless, without correcting this intrinsic dispersion, the teams of the Supernova Cosmology Project (SCP) led by Saul Perlmutter and the High-z Supernova Search Team led by Brian Schmidt were able to demonstrate the existence of an accelerated expansion Riess et al., 1998Perlmutter et al., 1999.
+This dispersion is problematic for improving measurements of the expansion of the Universe at the percent level.
+Nevertheless, it can be described empirically by two linear relations for x1x_1 and cc with coefficients α\alpha and β\beta respectively.
+For the host mass, we adjust a parameter ΔMhost\Delta M_{host} increasing the magnitude for supernovae located in galaxies of mass greater than 1010M10^{10}\,M_\odot.

-These three empirical relationships add three additional parameters α, β and ΔMhost\Delta M_{host} to be fitted to the data:
+These three empirical relations add three additional parameters α\alpha, β\beta and ΔMhost\Delta M_{host} to also fit on the data Tripp & Branch (1999):

 mB,corr=MB+μαx1+βc+ΔMhost\boxed{m_{B,corr}^* = M_B + \mu -\alpha x_1 + \beta c + \Delta M_{host}}

-but after that the dispersion in the Hubble diagram is reduced to 0.150.15\,mag which increases the precision of the constraints on the expansion of the Universe.
+After this standardization, the dispersion in the Hubble diagram is reduced to 0.150.15\,mag which increases the precision on cosmological parameters.

-Hubble diagram of supernovae in the JLA catalogue.
+Hubble diagram of supernovae from the JLA catalog.
 The black curve represents a \LambdaCDM model fitted to the data.
 A model without dark energy would appear significantly below the curve described by the data (-0.6\,mag at z=1).

-Figure 13:Hubble diagram of supernovae in the JLA catalogue.
-The black curve represents a ΛCDM model fitted to the data.
+Figure 13:Hubble diagram of supernovae from the JLA catalog.
+The black curve represents a Λ\LambdaCDM model fitted to the data.
 A model without dark energy would appear significantly below the curve described by the data (0.6-0.6\,mag at z=1z=1).

 Calibrations

-Strategies for calibrating the luminous flux of tertiary stars (secondary stars are not shown).
+Strategies for calibrating the measurement of the luminous flux of tertiary stars (secondary stars are not represented).
 The redshifted B band is represented by a thick blue line on the spectra of SNe Ia.

-Figure 14:Strategies for calibrating the luminous flux of tertiary stars (secondary stars are not shown).
+Figure 14:Strategies for calibrating the measurement of the luminous flux of tertiary stars (secondary stars are not represented).
 The redshifted BB band is represented by a thick blue line on the spectra of SNe Ia.

 State of the art

-The μ distance module makes it possible to measure the relative distance between SNe Ia, which provides crucial information about dark energy, as we will see in the section ?
-However, the absolute distance of SNe Ia cannot be obtained by this method, because the luminosity distance depends on the value of H0H_0.
-Consequently, there is a degeneracy between the luminosity of the SNe Ia and H0H_0 when estimating MBM_B.
-To break this degeneracy, the cosmic distance scale is used.
-This method involves a series of overlapping distance measurements using various astronomical objects and techniques, as illustrated in Figure 1.17 of Riess et al. (2022).
-By anchoring the distances of SNe Ia to distances measured independently by the cosmic distance scale, we can disentangle the absolute magnitude of SNe Ia from that of H0.
-In what follows, we will discuss the various stages of this distance scale.
+The distance modulus μ(z)\mu(z) allows us to measure the relative distance between SNe Ia, which provides crucial information on dark energy.
+However, the absolute distance of SNe Ia cannot be obtained by this method: there is a degeneracy between the luminosity of SNe Ia LL and H0H_0 during estimation.
+To break this degeneracy, the cosmic distance ladder is used.
+This method involves a series of overlapping distance measurements using various astronomical objects and techniques, as illustrated in figure 12 of Riess et al. (2022).
+By anchoring the distances of SNe Ia to distances measured independently by the cosmic distance ladder, we can disentangle the absolute magnitude of SNe Ia from that of H0.
+In what follows, we will discuss the different steps of this distance ladder.

-When a foreground star is observed from two opposite positions, A and B, in the Earth’s orbit around the Sun, it appears to move relative to the background field of stars towards positions A‘ and B’.
+When a foreground star is observed from two opposite positions, A and B, on Earth’s orbit around the Sun, it appears to move relative to the background star field toward positions A’ and B’.
 This apparent shift is called parallax.
-The distance between the Earth and the Sun is defined as an astronomical unit (AU), i.e. the average between the two half-axes of the Earth’s elliptical orbit.
-Using this distance, and by measuring the apparent displacement of the star’s position, we can trigonometrically calculate the distance between the observer and the star.
+The distance between Earth and the Sun is defined as an astronomical unit (AU), i.e., the average between the two semi-axes of Earth’s elliptical orbit.
+With this distance, and by measuring the apparent displacement of the star’s position, we can calculate by trigonometry the distance between the observer and the star.
 This phenomenon is known as parallax.
-The parallax measurements made by Gaia reach an accuracy of 0.04 marcsec (Luri et al., 2018).
-This method constitutes the first rung of the cosmic distance scale.
+Parallax measurements made by Gaia reach a precision of 0.04 mas Luri et al. (2018).
+This method constitutes the first rung of the cosmic distance ladder.

 Cepheids

-Cepheids are a type of star that pulses radially, undergoing regular variations in diameter and temperature.
-These pulsations result in changes in luminosity with a well-defined and stable period and amplitude.
-They were discovered by Henrietta Swan Leavitt (Leavitt, 1908), who demonstrated the correlation between the star’s diameter and temperature.
+Cepheids are a type of star that pulsates radially, undergoing regular variations in diameter and temperature.
+These pulsations result in luminosity changes with a well-defined and stable period and amplitude.
+They were discovered by Henrietta Swan Leavitt Leavitt, 1907, who highlighted the correlation between the star’s diameter and temperature.

-The luminosity of a cepheid and its pulsation period.
-This law is known as Leavitt’s law, and Figure 1.16 from Leavitt and Pickering, 1912, illustrates this relationship.
-By observing the Cepheids close enough to use the parallax method for distance estimation, we can calibrate the absolute magnitude of the Cepheids, and hence their period-luminosity function.
-Because of the stability of their period-luminosity function, this calibration can then be applied to all Cepheids, allowing us to measure their luminosity distance in other galaxies where the parallax method is not feasible.
-As a result, Cepheids serve as the first standard candle in the cosmic distance scale, allowing us to determine the distance to other galaxies, as shown in the graph at bottom left of Figure 1.17.
+By observing Cepheids close enough to use the parallax method for distance estimation, we can calibrate the absolute magnitude of Cepheids, and therefore their intrinsic period-luminosity relation.
+Due to the stability of their period-luminosity function, this calibration can then be applied to all Cepheids, allowing us to measure their luminosity distance in other galaxies where the parallax method is not feasible.
+Therefore, Cepheids serve as the first standard candle in the cosmic distance ladder, allowing us to determine the distance of other galaxies, as shown in the central graph of Figure 15.

 Type Ia supernovae

-Once the period-luminosity function of Cepheids has been calibrated, we want to transfer this calibration to SNe Ia.
-To estimate the distance to a galaxy using a Cepheid, the Cepheid must be resolved with respect to the other light sources in the galaxy, and its photometry must be carried out.
-By measuring its period of variation, we can deduce its intrinsic luminosity, and therefore the distance to the host galaxy.
+Once the period-luminosity function of Cepheids is calibrated, this calibration is transferred to SNe Ia.
+To estimate the distance of a galaxy using a Cepheid, it must be resolved relative to other luminous sources in the galaxy and its photometry must be performed (Figure 17).
+By measuring its pulsation period, we deduce its intrinsic luminosity and therefore the distance of the host galaxy.

 Footnotes

 1. A bolometric sensor is capable of absorbing photons and measuring their energy regardless of their wavelength (for example by measuring the heating of a material).
-In contrast, a photonic sensor based on the photoelectric effect becomes transparent at long wavelengths, when the energy of the photon falls below the emission threshold of an electron.
+In contrast, a photonic sensor based on the photoelectric effect becomes transparent at long wavelengths, when the photon energy falls below the electron emission threshold.

 References